emi-ran/url-shortener/README.md

 1. Navigate to any webpage you want to shorten
 2. Click the extension icon in your toolbar
 3. The URL is automatically shortened with a QR code
-4. Click "📋 Kopyala" to copy the shortened URL
+4. Click "📋 Copy" to copy the shortened URL
-5. Click "📥 QR İndir" to download the QR code
+5. Click "📥 Download QR" to download the QR code

 ## 🛠️ Tech Stack